 As a volunteer, Fritz Seefeldt managed the day-to-day operations for over 20 years and witnessed the success and growth of the market.
 In 2013 Fritz passed the baton to the market’s first paid manager, Kelly Ferry, who oversaw the market’s transition to year-round with over 45 vendors offering a wide variety of local fare.
 Kelly introduced educational programming, a successful Indoor Market during the winter months, and a market-funded program that matches SNAP benefits for families that struggle to access fresh food.

-Today Fritz and Kelly are Haymaker Farmers’ Market Board of Director member and Jo Ann, Joan and Rick continue to support our vendors while being great friends of the market.
+Today Fritz and Kelly are Haymaker Farmers’ Market Board of Director members and Jo Ann, Joan and Rick continue to support our vendors while being great friends of the market.
 This year the market celebrates it’s 25th anniversary with events throughout the year!